-With a new name and a new sound, the band pressed forward with recording its self-titled debut album.
+With a new name and a new sound, Black Sabbath pressed forward with recording their self-titled debut album.
 However, the prevailing tastes of the time led to the album, released in February 1970, to be panned by critics.
 However, the album sold well, and later reviews were more positive.
 Heartened by the record's success, the band began recording its second album, Paranoid.
-Much like its first album, it received negative reviews at the time, but was a blockbuster hit, and is now recognized as one of the albums most instrumental in defining heavy metal.
-It helped make them popular in the United States, and following the album's release, the band toured there for the first time.
+Much like its first album, it received negative reviews at the time, but was a blockbuster hit, and is now recognized as one of the album's most instrumental in defining heavy metal.
+It helped make them popular in the United States, and following the album's release, Black Sabbath toured there for the first time.

 Black Sabbath's next two albums, Master of Reality and Black Sabbath: Vol. 4, largely followed the same pattern of critical panning but commercial success.
 However, by the time they began recording Volume 4, substance abuse was starting to become a problem within the band, which caused issues in the record's recording process, as well as that of the next album, Sabbath Bloody Sabbath.
 At the time, though, it didn't affect the end product, and Sabbath Bloody Sabbath became the band's first critically acclaimed album.